RobotLeopard86/CacaoEngine/backends/gl-sdl/INFO.md

 * For some reason, the SDL header does not contain the grave/tilde key (`` ` ``/`~`), so it won't be detected as key input
 * SDL does not support the F25 key (if you have that for some reason), so it won't be detected as key input

-## Notes
-* On Linux, presumably due to a bug with the pre-release SDL version, "corrupted double-linked list" is printed after total engine shutdown.
-This is to be expected.

 ## Dependencies
 Windows and macOS: Platform-specific SDKs
 GNU/Linux: Install the packages below based on your distro